cristinae/BabelWE/README.md

 Current implemented languages:

 Complete pipeline available for Arabic, German, English, French, Spanish, Turkish (no lemmatisation done for tk).
-A previous lemmatisation with Tree tagger is expected for Italian, Romanian and Dutch.
+A previous lemmatisation with TreeTagger is expected for Italian, Romanian and Dutch.

 ___
 ### Set-up and installation